 After a break and some lunch, we will begin our birding exploration of the area, with a visit to some of the plantation covered hills close to our hotel, which provide easy birding, and offer some of the easier endemics like Yellow-fronted and Crimson-fronted Barbets, Sri Lanka Hanging-Parrot, Sri Lanka Green Pigeon, and Layard’s Parakeet.
 This is also a good raptor viewing area, with Black Eagle, Oriental Honey-Buzzard, and Rufous-bellied Eagle all occurring at the site.

+Day 3: Kitulgala to Sinharaja.
 After some final birding around Kitulgala, chasing whatever we still need; we shall head to Sinharaja, one of the most famous bird parks in all of Sri Lanka, which holds magnificent areas of pristine tall virgin forest, mixed with gardens and rich, old secondary forest.
-We should arrive in plenty of time to search the gardens and wooded hills close to the lodge in the afternoon, for Plum-headed Parakeets, Black-hooded Cuckooshrike, and further, good chances at endemic species like Crimson-fronted (Ceylon Small) Barbet and Sri Lanka Hanging-Parrot.
-There may also be time to check local sites for the elusive Slaty-legged Crake or Sri Lanka Spurfowl too, depending on our arrival time.
+We may arrive in time to search the gardens and wooded hills close to the lodge in the afternoon, for Plum-headed Parakeets, Black-hooded Cuckooshrike, and further, good chances at endemic species like Crimson-fronted (Ceylon Small) Barbet and Sri Lanka Hanging-Parrot.
 Three nights will be spent in a simple, but excellent, birder’s lodge (“Blue Magpie Lodge”), just outside the reserve, which offers some of the best, most authentic, and traditional Sri Lankan food of the tour.

 Known as the “Kingdom of the Lion” this forest area is a world-renowned biodiversity hotspot, being a designated biosphere reserve and also a UNESCO World Heritage Site.
 This is the number one site in the country for Sri Lankan endemic birds, with all but one or two species occurring, plus plenty of other wildlife besides.
-With two full days in the area, we will focus on some of the species that are either not possible at Kitulgala, or are much rarer there, like Sri Lanka Blue Magpie, Red-faced Malkoha, Crimson-backed Flameback, Ashy-headed Laughingthrush, Sri Lanka Myna, White-faced Starling, and the rare and difficult Sri Lanka Scaly Thrush (the toughest of all the birds to see on this trip), while also getting further chances at birds like Serendib Scops-Owl, Green-billed Coucal, Sri Lanka Drongo and Sri Lanka Scimitar-Babbler.
+With two full days in the area, we will focus on some of the species that are either not possible at Kitulgala, or are much rarer there, like Sri Lanka Blue Magpie, Red-faced Malkoha, Crimson-backed Flameback, Ashy-headed Laughingthrush, Sri Lanka Scimitar-Babbler, Sri Lanka Myna, White-faced Starling, and the rare and difficult Sri Lanka Scaly Thrush (the toughest of all the birds to see on this trip), while also arguably our best chances at birds like the recently described Serendib Scops-Owl, Green-billed Coucal, and Sri Lanka Drongo.

 This area also offers the best shot at Sri Lanka Frogmouth, which are frequently found, in pairs, dozing during the daytime.
 Keep a close eye on the surrounding hills may also yield raptors like the scarce Legge’s Hawk-Eagle, Rufous-bellied Eagle, or Crested Hawk-Eagle.